fsprojects/FAKE/help/markdown/fake-migrate-to-fake-5.md

   - This is for example done by installing FAKE as dependency on your build infrastructure.
     There are a variety of installing options available.
 (TODO: Link to 'installing FAKE' section)
   - Add a FAKE header (TODO: add Link), and tell FAKE which features/packages you want to use in the dependencies file or in-line.
-    See the 'Adding FAKE dependencies' section below.
+    See the [Adding FAKE dependencies](#Adding-FAKE-dependencies) section below.
   - Run the build with the new version of FAKE :).
 You might want to read the 'CLI migration' section

   If things break in the last step please let us know as well.

-If you do these steps out of order it will be a lot harder for you to migrate the script successfully.

 ### Use the new FAKE-API

+After upgrading to legacy FAKE 5 the warnings should tell you exactly what you do.
+If there is stuff missing or a warning message should be improved let us know.
+Some warnings indicate how we want the new FAKE version to be used.

 The most important part to know is that basically every feature/function changes its location and sometimes they were even grouped in different modules as the old API was growing several years now and we never could do breaking changes.